-Though little is left of its original palaces and temples, Asuka is at the centre of Japan’s history as the home of the first emperor and the roots of Buddhism.
+Though little is left of its original palaces and temples, Asuka is at the center of Japan’s history as the home of the first emperor and the roots of Buddhism.
 Now, its natural assets draw visitors: rolling hills and terraced rice paddies that hark back to simpler times.
 Gazing across the rich green fields acts as an instant de-stressor.

 Asukadera Temple was Japan’s first full scale Buddhist institution, housing the nation’s oldest Buddha statue.
-Much of the temple was moved to Naramachi when Nara became Japan’s first capital city and it is now overshadowed by Okadera Temple, with its commanding views over the area and spectacular autumn colours.
+Much of the temple was moved to Naramachi when Nara became Japan’s first capital city and it is now overshadowed by Okadera Temple, with its commanding views over the area and spectacular autumn colors.

 With quiet, level roads, renting a bicycle is a good option for getting around this rural area, especially as the features of Asuka are quite spread out.
 There are impressive megaliths similar to those scattered across Europe; some, like Ishibutai Tumulus are tombs, others such as Kameishi Tortoise Stone, remain mysterious.

 To really unwind, stay locally.
 Shinrajuku, originally a small school, is now a traditional guesthouse set in the rice fields and an easy walk to sites like Asuka Historical Museum where local archeological finds are on display.

 If only visiting the area for a day, don't miss out on a soak in the soothing waters at Asuka-no-Yu Onsen.
 This comprehensive hot spring and relaxation facility attracts both weary tourists and locals alike.
 After a full day of sightseeing, your swollen feet will thank you.

 Things to See & Do

 History & Culture